Vineyard

 All wines from our vineyard are organic.

-Besides the normal organic wine, we produce organic natural wines, also called wild wines.
-The difference is that no yeast is added to natural wines.
+We produce organic natural wines, also called wild wines.
+No yeast is added to natural wines.
 The yeasts naturally present in the vineyard start the fermentation process.
-These wines are usually not filtered and nothing is added during vinification, only at bottling a small amout (<10mg/l) of sulfite is used when necessary.
+These wines are not filtered and nothing is added during vinification, only at bottling a small amout (<10mg/l) of sulfite is used when necessary.

 Distillilery